HubSpot/prettier-maven-plugin/README.md

 ### Example Usage

-This example will run the `check` goal inside of Travis CI, and the `write` goal outside of Travis CI.
+This example will run th `check` goal inside of Travis CI, and the `write` goal outside of Travis CI.
 You can update the profile activation conditions based on the CI tool you use.

 ```xml
 <properties>